 You can file a claim against multiple parties if you believe there is more than one at-fault party.
 Each party will be responsible for its percentage of fault.
 For example, if a Florida court finds that the bus driver was 60 percent negligent, and another motorist was 40 percent negligent, you can recover 60 percent of your damages from the bus driver and 40 percent of your damages from the other motorist.

 Recoverable damages for bus accident injuries can include compensation for medical costs, lost wages, property damage, pain and suffering, and other economic or non-economic types of harm.
-Florida has a four-year statute of limitations on negligence claims, so it is important to secure your rights as soon as possible after an accident.Boyton Beach Lawyers Ready to Protect Your Rights
+Florida has a two-year statute of limitations on negligence claims, so it is important to secure your rights as soon as possible after an accident.West Palm Beach Lawyers Ready to Protect Your Rights